Walmart has revealed its Boxing Week deals ahead of time

 HP DeskJet 4132e All-in-One Printer: $114.98 (regularly $149.98)

 It’s worth noting that the sale pricing isn’t live yet.
-You can find the discounted deals in stores on December 22nd and online on December 1st at 9pm ET/6pm PT..
+You can find the discounted deals in stores on December 22nd and online on December 21st at 9pm ET/6pm PT.
 The deals mentioned above end on December 28th.

 Check out the Walmart Boxing Week flyer here.
 You can find all of the top Boxing Week deals at Canadian retailers here.